IDinsight/experiments-engine/docs/getting-started/experiments/cmabs/index.md

 # Contextual Bandits
 Contextual bandits (CMABs), similarly to [multi-armed bandits (MABs)](../mabs/index.md), are useful for running experiments where you have multiple variants of a feature / implementation that you want to test.
-However, the key difference is that contextual bandits take information about the end-user (e.g. gender, age, ethnicity) into account while converging to the best-performing variant.
+However, the key difference is that contextual bandits take information about the end-user (e.g. gender, age, engagement history) into account while converging to the best-performing variant.

 ## What are Contextual Bandits (CMABs)?
 Contextual bandits work more or less in the same way as MABs do.
 You have $N$ variants of a feature / implementation, with corresponding probability of achieving a desired outcome.
 As you serve beneficiaries these variants and observe the outcome of their interaction with it, you update these probabilities.

-The strategy for updating these probabilities is also similar: you can optimize for exploration or exploitation (*though our current implementation only supports Thompson sampling -- we're working on adding more!*).
-Crucially, we take user information into account while updating these probabilities for contextual bandits.
+The strategy for updating these probabilities is also similar.
+The crucial difference is that we take user information into account while updating these probabilities for contextual bandits.
 Thus, rather than having a single best-performing variant at the end of an experiment, you instead have the best-performing variant that depends on the user context.

 ## Show me some math!
 In our current implementation of CMABs, we use Gaussian priors and support either real-valued or binary outcomes.
 We also allow for either real-valued or binary context values.